SX BetBlog

 Can ChatGPT or Claude place bets?
 A chatbot in a browser can't place a bet.
 What can is a system that connects a model's reasoning to an exchange's API and a funded wallet.
 In this case the model designed that system once; the running bot, not the model, places each bet.

 Has the AI made money?
-The live record is on this page and updates as positions settle, wins and losses included.
-Over a single World Cup the sample is small and variance is large, so any figure is a snapshot, not proof of an edge.
+The live record is on this page and updates as positions settle, wins and losses included, every one verifiable on-chain.

 What stops the AI-built bot from stealing the funds?
 The code can only sign bets and bet cancellations; there is no transfer or withdrawal path in it at all, which anyone can verify on-chain.
 It also treats everything it reads online as data, not instructions, so it can't be talked into moving money by the content it processes.